Once you have your car insurance policy up and running, do you know what you're expected to tell your insurer and when?

 3. Change the use

 If you suddenly start using your car for business but have previously only used it for social or commuting use, we'll need to know about it.
-You'll need to tell us before you start using your car for any alternative purpose, as we may be unable to cover certain occupations.
+You'll need to tell us before you start using your car for any alternative purpose, as we may be unable to cover certain types of use.

 4. Let someone else drive

-If someone is going to drive your car regularly, you'll need to add them as a named driver.
+If someone is going to drive your car regularly or even just once, you'll need to add them as a named driver.
 It's important to tell us about this before they start driving your car to make sure your car has the right cover in place.
 We must know their name, age, occupation and driving history.

 5. Change the car's registration plate